st-h/ember-file-drop-zone/README.md

 }

 .ember-file-drop-zone.dragging:not(.disabled) {
-  // styles when files are being dragged and dropzone is not disabled }
+  // styles when files are being dragged over the window, but not over the dropzone and dropzone is not disabled }

+.ember-file-drop-zone.hovering {
+  // styles when files are being dragged over the dropzone (independent of the disabled state) }
 ```